schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 - Select `wg0`, add the description `WAN_VPN0`, and click `+`
 - Select `wg1`, add the description `WAN_VPN1`, and click `+`

 Enable the newly created interfaces and restart the WireGuard service after.
-It ensures the interfaces get an IP address from the WireGuard service.
+It ensures the interfaces get an IP address from WireGuard.

 ### VPN Gateways